Legislative Assembly of Samoa

 The Legislative Assembly (Fono Aoao Faitulafono a Samoa), also known as the Parliament of Samoa (Palemene o Samoa), is the national legislature of Samoa, seated at Apia, where the country's central administration is situated.
 Samoan Parliament is composed of two parts: the O le Ao o le Malo (head of state) and the Legislative Assembly.
+The 18th Parliament was inaugurated on 16 September 2025.

 In the Samoan language, the Legislative Assembly of Samoa is sometimes referred to as the Samoan Fono while the government of the country is referred to as the Malo.
 The word fono is a Samoan and Polynesian term for councils or meetings great and small and applies to national assemblies and legislatures, as well as local village councils.

 The modern government of Samoa exists on a national level alongside the country's fa'amatai indigenous chiefly system of governance and social organisation.
-In his or her own right, the O le Ao o le Malo can summon and call together the Legislative Assembly, and can prorogue or dissolve Parliament, in order to either end a parliamentary session or call a general election on behalf of the Prime Minister of Samoa.
+The O le Ao o le Malo can summon and call together the Legislative Assembly, and can prorogue or dissolve Parliament, in order to either end a parliamentary session or call a general election on behalf of the Prime Minister of Samoa.